AlexandruRO45/ros2_ws/README.md

 ## Acknowledgments

-This project is meant for my practise with ros2 in general, plus some additional packages that might be used for the Robo Cup 2024.
+This project is meant for my practise with ros2 in general, plus some additional packages that might be used for the Robo Cup 2024 NAO robot.